Lattay/sketcher/README.md

 # About graphical backend

 To produce graphical output __sketcher__ will use several possible backends in the future.
-For now only tkinter is partially implemented.
+For now only tkinter is implemented but it work well.

 A pyglet backend is in progress and tkinter will be finalised soon (only text is not implemented).